Lightstreamer/Lightstreamer-example-Quickstart-client-blackberry/README.md

-# Lightstreamer - Tester - BlackBerry Client #
+# Lightstreamer - Quickstart Example - BlackBerry Client #
 <!-- START DESCRIPTION lightstreamer-example-tester-client-blackberry -->

 This example, called "Tester", is not made for running on real devices, since its output is written on the console.
 Moreover nothing is displayed on the display.